rgcgithub/regenie/docs/docs/overview.md

 ### Survival analysis

 Starting with **regenie v4.0**, we have enabled the survival analysis, improving the power for analyzing common diseases where time-to-event data is available.
 REGENIE utilizes the Cox Proportional Harzard model for association testing.
+We assume that samples without an event are right-censored, i.e. the survival time is only known to be greater than a certain value.
+The user needs to encode this into the phenotypes.

 #### Step 1: Whole genome model using cox ridge regression